Iritscen/Small-scripts/Bash/README.md

 ## Web
 ### [HTTP Tests](http_tests.sh)
-Print the response (status code, header, redirect URL, or Internet Archive status code) received upon querying a given URL.
+Prints the response (status code, header, redirect URL, or Internet Archive status code) received upon querying a given URL.

 ### [Print Chromium History](print_chromium_history.sh)
 Tells you all the sites you visited in a Chromium-based browser on a given day.